Termination of Employment Contract: Important Information

 Formal Requirements for Terminating an Employment Contract

-It is crucial to use the correct wording when terminating an employment contract.
+It is crucial to choose the right format when terminating an employment contract.
 Although written form is not legally required, most contracts specify whether termination must be in writing.
 What matters most is that termination occurs within the applicable deadline to avoid legal issues.

 If the employment contract does not specify this, a verbal notice is generally sufficient.
 However, a written statement is strongly recommended to prevent misunderstandings and to have proof—especially when intending to terminate the employment relationship with immediate effect.
 A termination notice should be clear and precise and, ideally, always be in writing.

 A termination letter should be sent by registered mail or delivered in person.
-In the case of personal delivery, it is advisable to request written confirmation, particularly if the contractual agreement or a collective employment contract contains specific provisions.
+In the case of personal delivery, it is advisable to request written confirmation.

 employment contract